ibexa/documentation-developer/docs/api/field_type_reference.md

 #### Validation

-This Field Type validates whether multiple countries are allowed by the Field definition, and whether the [Alpha2](https://www.iso.org/iso-3166-country-codes.html) is valid according to the countries configured in eZ Platform.
+This Field Type validates whether multiple countries are allowed by the Field definition, and whether the [Alpha2](https://www.iso.org/iso-3166-country-codes.html) is valid according to the countries configured in [[= product_name_oss =]].

 #### Settings